-In January 1942 this Committee pointed out how important it was that the government insert in its contracts provisions entitling it to terminate its war contracts on terms fair to the government whenever the government ascertains that it will have no need for the articles to be produced.
-Anthough more than \\\\\\\ billion dollars have been appropriated for the war program, and contracts have been entered into for approximately \\\\\\\\\ billion dollars, contracts for more than \\\\\\\\ billion dollars of materials have not been completed.
-Some of them have scarcely been started, and will not be completed for several years to come.
+In January 1942, this committee pointed out how important it was that the Government insert in its contracts provisions entitling it to terminate its war contracts on terms fair to the Government whenever the Government ascertains that it will have no need for the articles to be produced.
+Although more than \$300,000,000,000 have been appropriated for the war program as of August 1943, and more than \$128,000,000,000 were expended as of August 31, 1943, contracts for many billion dollars' worth of materials have not been completed.
+Work on some of them has scarcely been started, and will not be completed for several years to come.
 The cost of the war will be greatly decreased if the course of the war should warrant the termination of these contracts before their completion.

-Articles produced after the end of the war would have to be warehoused and cared for at great troublaand expense, and in most instances would be too obsolete to be used in the event of another war.
-It is already apparent that many items originally thought necessary in this war will not be necessary, at least in the quantities for which contracts were executed.
+Articles produced after the end of the war would have to be warehoused and cared for at great trouble and expense, and in most instances would be too obsolete to be used in the event of another war.
+It is already apparent that many items originally thought necessary in this war will not be necessary, at least not in the quantities for which contracts were executed.
 Contracts for their procurement are being terminated or reduced.
-For example, the Army is terminating some of its contracts for tanks, and the Navy is terminating some of its contracts for submarine chasers and destroyer parts.
+For example, the Army is terminating many of its contracts for tanks, and the Navy is terminating many of its contracts for submarine chasers and destroyer escorts.
 As we approach victory, there will be more and more of these terminations.

-Unquestionably there will be objections from business concerns which will lose war profits, and from labor which will lose war wages, but it will be the duty of the Army and the Navy to stop expenditures for military goods not needed as soon as the joint Chiefs of Staff determine that such goods are in fact not needed for military purposes.
+Unquestionably there will be objections from business concerns which will lose war profits, and from labor which will lose war wages, but it will be the duty of the Army and the Navy to stop expenditures for military goods not needed as soon as the Joint Chiefs of Staff determine that such goods are in fact not required for military purposes.

-Such objections will be valid only where business or labor can show that the Army and the Navy did not exercise fairness and intelligence in determining which contracts should be cancelled or cutback.
+Objections to such terminations will be valid only where business or labor can show that the Army and the Navy did not exercise fairness and intelligence in determining which contracts should be canceled or cut back.
 There must be no favoritism.